 - Fill the rest of the mug with coconut milk and stir.

 If you are looking for a safe liver detox program, I recommend THIS liver cleansing and detox program by holistic nutritionist Mary Vance.
 I have gone through it myself and can highly recommend it.
 She focuses on real, nutrient dense food and liver supportive herbs and helps transition you into a healthy long-term lifestyle.
-Click HERE to find out more about it and to purchase her book, Three Weeks to Vitality.
+Click the following link to find out more about it and to purchase her book, >Three Weeks to Vitality <

 Don’t forget to Pin this recipe on Pinterest!